-The Kohn-Sham eigenvalue problem can be explicitly solved by traditional (tri)diagonalization.
-In ELSI, the massively parallel dense eigensolver ELPA facilitates the solution of symmetric or Hermitian eigenproblems on high-performance computers.
-It was initially designed for distributed memory architectures, extended to exploit multi-threading parallelism, and is subject to ongoing work for GPU acceleration.
+- ELPA: The Kohn-Sham eigenvalue problem can be explicitly solved by direct diagonalization.
+The massively parallel dense eigensolver ELPA facilitates the solution of symmetric or Hermitian eigenproblems on high-performance computers.
+Algorithm extensions and optimizations are ongoing within the ELPA-AEO project.

-The orbital minimization method (OMM) bypasses the Kohn-Sham eigenvalue problem by efficient iterative algorithms which directly minimize an unconstrained energy functional using a set of auxiliary Wannier functions.
+- libOMM: The orbital minimization method (OMM) bypasses the Kohn-Sham eigenvalue problem by efficient iterative algorithms which directly minimize an unconstrained energy functional using a set of auxiliary Wannier functions.
 The Wannier functions are defined on the occupied subspace of the system, reducing the size of the problem.
-The density matrix of the system is then obtained directly, bypassing the need to calculate Kohn-Sham orbitals.
+The density matrix is then obtained directly, without calculating the Kohn-Sham orbitals.

-PEXSI is a Fermi operator expansion (FOE) based method which expands the density matrix in terms of a linear combination of a small number of rational functions (i.e. a pole expansion).
-Evaluation of these rational functions exploit the sparsity of the Hamiltonian and overlap matrices using selected inversion to enable scaling to 100,000s+ of MPI tasks for calculation of the electron density, energy, and forces in electronic structure calculations.
+- PEXSI: PEXSI is a Fermi operator expansion (FOE) based method which expands the density matrix in terms of a linear combination of a small number of rational functions (pole expansion).
+Evaluation of these rational functions exploits the sparsity of the Hamiltonian and overlap matrices using selected inversion to enable scaling to 100,000+ of MPI tasks for calculation of the electron density, energy, and forces in electronic structure calculations.

 - EigenExa: The EigenExa library consists of two massively parallel implementations of direct, dense eigensolver.
 Its eigen_sx method features an efficient transformation from full to pentadiagonal matrix.
 Eigenvalues and eigenvectors of the pentadiagonal matrix are directly solved with a divide-and-conquer algorithm.
 This method is particularly efficient when a large part of the eigenspectrum is of interest.